 Every now and then, in nursing homes, I have seen patients on enteral tube feedings experiencing green urine.
 This is likely from their nutrition cans of food that contain FD&C Blue #1 which combines with yellow urochrome, to make green urine.
 (It’s harmless.)

 White urine goes by a couple of names.
-Some doctors call it albinuria and some call it chyluria.
-Chyluria is a medical condition which causes chyle to wind up in the urine stream, resulting in milky white urine.
+Some doctors call it albuminuria and some call it chyluria.
+Chyluria is a medical condition that causes chyle to wind up in the urine stream, resulting in milky white urine.
 Whatever you want to call it, the urine appears very cloudy and white.